 Create an Encrypted Disk Image

-Click New Image on the toolbar in the Disk Utility window.
-This will create a new disk image (.dmg) file.
+This create a new disk image (.dmg) file.
 Here are the options you’ll need to configure:

-- Name: Enter a name for the disk image file.
-This name is more of a description — it will appear as the name of the container when the file is mounted.
+- Name: Provide a name for the disk image file.
+This name is more of a description—it appears as the name of the container when the file is mounted.

 - Size: Choose a size for your disk image file.
 For example, if you choose 100 MB, you’ll only be able to store up to 100 MB of files inside it.
-The container file will take up the maximum file size immediately — so, if you choose 100 MB, it will take 100 MB of space on your hard drive even if you have no files saved inside it yet.
-You can enlarge or shrink the disk image later.
+The container file takes up the maximum file size immediately, no matter how many files you put inside.
+So, for example, if you create a 100 MB disk image file, it takes up 100 MB of hard drive space, even if you have’t move any files inside it yet.
+You can enlarge or shrink the disk image later, if you need to.

 - Format: Select Mac OS Extended (Journaled) as the file system.

 - Encryption: Choose either 128-bit or 256-bit AES encryption.
 256-bit is more secure, while 128-bit is faster.
 If you’re encrypting sensitive files, you’ll probably want to choose 256-bit and accept the slight slow-down for more security.

 - Partitions: Select “Single partition – GUID Map” to use a single partition inside your disk image file.